vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 ### Import upstream dependencies (via vendir)

-When relevant, point at upstream dependencies
+When relevant, point at upstream dependencies.
+For example, if the software being packaged is available as a release on GitHub, reference the release and version in the `vendir.yml` file.
+By running `vendir`, the upstream resources will be downloaded to your local package.
+Doing this ensures that you have the proper upstream resources.

 ### Push upstream container images into `projects.registry.vmware.com/tce/images` (via imgpkg)